-- A. Front yard: Driveways may cross the front yard spaces established by the front setback requirements. - B. Corner Lots: On a corner lot, the driveway shall be from the less traveled street. - C. [Standards: A residential driveway shall serve two or fewer lots or housing units.
+- A. Front yard: Driveways may cross the front yard spaces established by the front setback requirements. - B. Corner Lots: On a corner lot, the driveway shall be from the less traveled street. - C. [Standards: A residential driveway shall serve one lot or housing unit.
+Shared driveways require a special exception.
 Each housing unit of a condominium type of development shall be treated as a separate unit for this definition.
-Also, the following shall be used in defining a new driveway and standards for a driveway. - 1.
+Also, the following shall be used in defining a new driveway and standards for a driveway.
+[Amended 2022] - 1.
 [Be pitched a minimum of -2% (1/4 inch per foot) away from the road for a distance of twelve feet for driveways sloping downhill away from the roadway to create a landing for vehicles to safely enter the roadway; Or be pitched a minimum of -2% (1/4 inch per foot) away from the road for a distance of six feet for driveways sloping uphill away from the road so not to create unsafe conditions such as the creation of puddles of water, the formation of ice patches, and create additional drainage onto the road network.
 The required -2% pitch areas of driveways shall be surfaced to match the existing road surface.
 Amended 2019]